gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Mobs Guide.md

 **1.20.40**
 - Putting Baby Camels and Baby Sniffers in a boat won't eject them when they grow up

+**Preview 1.20.60.20 (Experiment Update 1.21)**
+- Skeletons, Strays, Zombies, Husks, Spiders, Cave Spiders, and Slimes would retaliate against Breezes when hit by them, any of these mobs being angry at a Breeze, which normally isnt possible.

 **1.20.60 (Experiment)**
 - Getting a breeze to attack the following mobs: zombie, husk, skeleton, stray, slime, spiders, and cave spiders will cause the mob to be permanently angered at the breeze